trilogy-group/social-toolkit-site/website/docs/reference/api.md

 Content-Type: application/json

 {
-    "context": "Optional context for generation"
+    "context": "Optional context for generation",
-}
+    "source_ids": ["src-123", "src-456"],  // Optional: Array of source IDs to include in generation context "use_source_context": true             // Optional: Whether to use source analysis (default: true) }
 ```